tendermint/tendermint/spec/abci++/abci++_basic_concepts_002_draft.md

 ### Mempool methods

 * [**CheckTx:**](./abci++_methods_002_draft.md#checktx) This method allows the Application to validate transactions against its current state, e.g., checking signatures and account balances.
 If a transaction passes the validation, then tendermint adds it to its local mempool, discarding it otherwise.
 Tendermint calls it when it receives a new transaction either coming from an external user or another node.
+Furthermore, Tendermint can be configured to re-call `CheckTx` on any decided transaction (after `FinalizeBlock`).

 ### Info methods